UFFeScience/Phenomanager/README.md

 Service responsible for processing message broker *RabbitMq* messages.
 These messages dictate whether a computational model will initiate an execution or abort an execution of a *model executor/data extractor*.
 The tasks may be manageble throught the platform (the executor, extractors and the environment in which the *task/workflow/command* will execute).
-There is also a *cron" task that verifies the status of models executing in Clusters.
+There is also a *cron* task that verifies the status of models executing in Clusters.

 # PhenoManagerPortal